ClaudioLutz/Japanese_Learning_Website/Documentation.md

 2. Modal form pre-populated with existing data
 3. Modify fields as needed
 4. Submit → Database updated, table refreshed

+**Publishing Lessons**
+For a lesson to be visible to users on the main lessons page, it must be marked as "Published".
+You can do this by editing the lesson and setting the "Published" status to "Yes".

 **Delete Content**
 1. Click "Delete" link next to any item